RaviGautam/Developer-Disk-Image-iOS/README.md

 # Developer-Disk-Image-iOS

-Here you can fined Developer disk images starting from iOS 12.
+Here you can find Developer disk images starting from iOS 12.